satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 ssh -N -R 9090:localhost:22 project-zoomcamp
 ```

-2. In a seperate bash terminal,
+2. In a seperate bash terminal, ssh into the VM and see if you can access the IP address of the Oracle VM.